lhysama/VPGAE/README.md

 **(3) Performance Analysis**:

-​	The results show that the real cost trends are consistent with the estimated cost trends, i.e., methods with larger estimated cost are tend to have larger run time.
+The results show that the real cost trends are consistent with the estimated cost trends, i.e., methods with larger estimated cost are tend to have larger run time.
 And although VPGAE-B has the same estimated cost with HILLCLIMB, the real cost of VPGAE-B is smaller than HILLCLIMB, and the same phenomenon occurs between VPGAE and HYRISE.
 We analyzed the partitioning scheme of different methods and found that different schemes might have the same estimated cost.
 But VPGAE(-B) utilizes the valuable information from the affinity graph, leading to better partitioning scheme with less run time cost.
 This result indicates that our cost model is reasonable and our partitioning method is effective in reality.

 ### 2. Experiments results on Dynamic Workload:

 **(1) Experimental Settings**:

-​	we first generate 100 queries on table W, and randomly divided them into 10 workloads evenly.
+We first generate 100 queries on table W, and randomly divided them into 10 workloads evenly.
 Then we take the 10 workloads as streaming input into the partitioning algorithms and evaluate the estimated cost.
 We also treat all 100 queries as a static workload.

 **(2) Experimental results**: